A HIstory Of The

 Nancy Island Historic Site

-The Nancy Island Historic Site tells the story of the HMS Nancy during the War of 1812, which had establishing effects on Canada’s border during this war.
-The site houses artifacts, as well as part of the ship, and visitors participate in demonstrations and tours on the island.
+The Nancy Island Historic Site reveals the story of HMS Nancy during the War of 1812, a conflict with establishing effects on Canada’s borders after the war.
+The site houses the ship’s remains alongside various artifacts and recreations from the 19th century.
+Guests of all ages can visit the island to participate in insightful tours and demonstrations.

 Wasaga Society of the Arts